Home / Asian Recipes / Spicy Chicken Ramen

 spicy chicken ramen vertical hero

 One of the main staples of the Japanese diet is soup including udon, soba, nabe (hot pot), and ramen.
-Ramen bowls typically include noodles, protein, bone broth, vegetables, and garnishes such as fresh herbs, eggs, and onion.
+While my shrimp pho is made with rice noodles, ramen is typically made with Chinese wheat noodles, plus a protein, bone broth, vegetables, and garnishes such as fresh herbs, eggs, and onion.

 How to Make Spicy Chicken Ramen